Investors

 (0 of 1)1

 1 Since there are only one or two managing director positions in the companies and an enlargement of the management is not objectively necessary due to the size and structure of the respective company, only 0, 1 or 2 or 0%, 50% or 100% can be set as a target from the outset.
-The determination to 100% does not make sense, as the management would then necessarily only be filled by women and in some companies the previous managing director would subsequently have to be dismissed prematurely.
-The fixing of a quota of 50% for companies with two managing director positions, one of which is currently filled by a woman, is also not appropriate, because in the event of a possible change of the current managing director during the target-attainment period, which cannot be ruled out in the BASF Group due to the regular job rotation of executives, a woman would necessarily have to be appointed as successor.
+The determination to 100% would not make sense, as the management would then necessarily only be filled by women and in some companies the previous managing director would consequently have to be dismissed prematurely.
+The fixing of a quota of 50% for companies with two managing director positions, one of which is currently filled by a woman, would also not be appropriate, because in the event of a possible change of the current managing director during the target-attainment period, which cannot be ruled out in the BASF Group due to the regular job rotation of executives, a woman would necessarily have to be appointed as successor.
 With targets set accordingly, a successful candidate is likely to be subject to massive speculation that she has only been appointed on the basis of the target.
 In order to prevent such a constellation, which would have considerable negative consequences for the working atmosphere and the acceptance of the management, a target value of 0 (0%) is set in each case.
 Regardless of this target, in the event of a possible replacement during the target-attainment period, a decision will be made after a comprehensive assessment of the suitability of all candidates.

-Group Company 1st Level of management
+Group Company

-below Management Board
+1st Level of management below Management Board

-2nd Level of management
+2nd Level of management below Management Board

 Target set for Dec 31, 2021

-Status Dec 31, 2023 Target set for
+Status Dec 31,

-Dec 31, 2026
+Target set for Dec 31, 2026

 BASF Catalysts Germany GmbH